arangodb/velocypack/VelocyPack.md

 We first give an overview with a brief but accurate description for reference, for arrays and objects see below for details:

-  - 0x00      : none - this indicates absence of any type and value,
+  - `0x00`        : none - this indicates absence of any type and value,
                     this is not allowed in VPack values
-  - 0x01      : empty array
+  - `0x01`        : empty array
-  - 0x02      : array without index table (all subitems have the same byte length), 1-byte byte length
+  - `0x02`        : array without index table (all subitems have the same byte length), 1-byte byte length
-  - 0x03      : array without index table (all subitems have the same byte length), 2-byte byte length
+  - `0x03`        : array without index table (all subitems have the same byte length), 2-byte byte length
-  - 0x04      : array without index table (all subitems have the same byte length), 4-byte byte length
+  - `0x04`        : array without index table (all subitems have the same byte length), 4-byte byte length
-  - 0x05      : array without index table (all subitems have the same byte length), 8-byte byte length
+  - `0x05`        : array without index table (all subitems have the same byte length), 8-byte byte length
-  - 0x06      : array with 1-byte index table offsets, bytelen and # subvals
+  - `0x06`        : array with 1-byte index table offsets, bytelen and # subvals
-  - 0x07      : array with 2-byte index table offsets, bytelen and # subvals
+  - `0x07`        : array with 2-byte index table offsets, bytelen and # subvals
-  - 0x08      : array with 4-byte index table offsets, bytelen and # subvals
+  - `0x08`        : array with 4-byte index table offsets, bytelen and # subvals
-  - 0x09      : array with 8-byte index table offsets, bytelen and # subvals
+  - `0x09`        : array with 8-byte index table offsets, bytelen and # subvals
-  - 0x0a      : empty object
+  - `0x0a`        : empty object
-  - 0x0b      : object with 1-byte index table offsets, sorted by
+  - `0x0b`        : object with 1-byte index table offsets, sorted by
                     attribute name, 1-byte bytelen and # subvals
-  - 0x0c      : object with 2-byte index table offsets, sorted by
+  - `0x0c`        : object with 2-byte index table offsets, sorted by
                     attribute name, 2-byte bytelen and # subvals
-  - 0x0d      : object with 4-byte index table offsets, sorted by
+  - `0x0d`        : object with 4-byte index table offsets, sorted by
                     attribute name, 4-byte bytelen and # subvals
-  - 0x0e      : object with 8-byte index table offsets, sorted by
+  - `0x0e`        : object with 8-byte index table offsets, sorted by
                     attribute name, 8-byte bytelen and # subvals
-  - 0x0f      : object with 1-byte index table offsets, not sorted by
+  - `0x0f`        : object with 1-byte index table offsets, not sorted by
                     attribute name, 1-byte bytelen and # subvals
-  - 0x10      : object with 2-byte index table offsets, not sorted by
+  - `0x10`        : object with 2-byte index table offsets, not sorted by
                     attribute name, 2-byte bytelen and # subvals
-  - 0x11      : object with 4-byte index table offsets, not sorted by
+  - `0x11`        : object with 4-byte index table offsets, not sorted by
                     attribute name, 4-byte bytelen and # subvals
-  - 0x12      : object with 8-byte index table offsets, not sorted by
+  - `0x12`        : object with 8-byte index table offsets, not sorted by
                     attribute name, 8-byte bytelen and # subvals
-  - 0x13      : compact array, no index table
+  - `0x13`        : compact array, no index table
-  - 0x14      : compact object, no index table
+  - `0x14`        : compact object, no index table
-  - 0x15-0x16 : reserved
+  - `0x15`-`0x16` : reserved
-  - 0x17      : illegal - this type can be used to indicate a value that is illegal in the embedding application
+  - `0x17`        : illegal - this type can be used to indicate a value that is illegal in the embedding application
-  - 0x18      : null
+  - `0x18`        : null
-  - 0x19      : false
+  - `0x19`        : false
-  - 0x1a      : true
+  - `0x1a`        : true
-  - 0x1b      : double IEEE-754, 8 bytes follow, stored as little
+  - `0x1b`        : double IEEE-754, 8 bytes follow, stored as little
                     endian uint64 equivalent
-  - 0x1c      : UTC-date in milliseconds since the epoch, stored as 8 byte
+  - `0x1c`        : UTC-date in milliseconds since the epoch, stored as 8 byte
                     signed int, little endian, two's complement
-  - 0x1d      : external (only in memory): a char* pointing to the actual place in memory, where another VPack item resides, not allowed in VPack values on disk or on the network
+  - `0x1d`        : external (only in memory): a char* pointing to the actual place in memory, where another VPack item resides, not allowed in VPack values on disk or on the network
-  - 0x1e      : minKey, nonsensical value that compares < than all other values
+  - `0x1e`        : minKey, nonsensical value that compares < than all other values
-  - 0x1f      : maxKey, nonsensical value that compares > than all other values
+  - `0x1f`        : maxKey, nonsensical value that compares > than all other values
-  - 0x20-0x27 : signed int, little endian, 1 to 8 bytes, number is V - 0x1f,
+  - `0x20`-`0x27` : signed int, little endian, 1 to 8 bytes, number is V - `0x1f`,
                     two's complement
-  - 0x28-0x2f : uint, little endian, 1 to 8 bytes, number is V - 0x27
+  - `0x28`-`0x2f` : uint, little endian, 1 to 8 bytes, number is V - `0x27`
-  - 0x30-0x39 : small integers 0, 1, ...
+  - `0x30`-`0x39` : small integers 0, 1, ...
 9
-  - 0x3a-0x3f : small negative integers -6, -5, ..., -1
+  - `0x3a`-`0x3f` : small negative integers -6, -5, ..., -1
-  - 0x40-0xbe : UTF-8-string, using V - 0x40 bytes (not Unicode characters!),
+  - `0x40`-`0xbe` : UTF-8-string, using V - `0x40` bytes (not Unicode characters!),
-                length 0 is possible, so 0x40 is the empty string, maximal length is 126, note that strings here are not zero-terminated and may contain NUL bytes
+                    length 0 is possible, so `0x40` is the empty string, maximal length is 126, note that strings here are not zero-terminated and may contain NUL bytes
-  - 0xbf      : long UTF-8-string, next 8 bytes are length of string in
+  - `0xbf`        : long UTF-8-string, next 8 bytes are length of string in
                     bytes (not Unicode characters) as little endian unsigned integer, note that long strings are not zero-terminated and may contain NUL bytes
-  - 0xc0-0xc7 : binary blob, next V - 0xbf bytes are the length of blob in
+  - `0xc0`-`0xc7` : binary blob, next V - `0xbf` bytes are the length of blob in
                     bytes, note that binary blobs are not zero-terminated
-  - 0xc8-0xcf : positive long packed BCD-encoded float, V - 0xc7 bytes follow
+  - `0xc8`-`0xcf` : positive long packed BCD-encoded float, V - `0xc7` bytes follow
                     that encode in a little endian way the length of the mantissa in bytes.
 Directly after that follow 4 bytes encoding the (power of 10) exponent, by which the mantissa is to be multiplied, stored as little endian two's complement signed 32-bit integer.
-After that, as many bytes follow as the length information at the beginning has specified, each byte encodes two digits in big-endian packed BCD
+After that, as many bytes follow as the length information at the beginning has specified, each byte encodes two digits in big-endian packed BCD.
-                Example: 12345 decimal can be encoded as 0xc8 0x03 0x00 0x00 0x00 0x00 0x01 0x23 0x45
+                    Example: 12345 decimal can be encoded as `c8 03 00 00 00 00 01 23 45` or
-                      or 0xc8 0x03 0xff 0xff 0xff 0xff 0x12 0x34 0x50
+                    `c8 03 ff ff ff ff 12 34 50`
-  - 0xd0-0xd7 : negative long packed BCD-encoded float, V - 0xcf bytes
+  - `0xd0`-`0xd7` : negative long packed BCD-encoded float, V - `0xcf` bytes
                     follow that encode in a little endian way the length of the mantissa in bytes.
 After that, same as positive long packed BCD-encoded float above.
-  - 0xd8-0xed : reserved
+  - `0xd8`-`0xed` : reserved
-  - 0xee-0xef : value tagging for logical types
+  - `0xee`-`0xef` : value tagging for logical types
-  - 0xf0-0xff : custom types
+  - `0xf0`-`0xff` : custom types

 ## Arrays

-Empty arrays are simply a single byte 0x01.
+Empty arrays are simply a single byte `0x01`.

-We next describe the type cases 0x02 to 0x09, see below for the special compact type 0x13.
+We next describe the type cases `0x02` to `0x09`, see below for the special compact type `0x13`.

 Non-empty arrays look like one of the following: